-Larval crab species common to Puget Sound can be identified using An Identification Guide to the Larval Marine Invertebrates of the Pacific Northwest (Shanks 2001) and Dynamics of Crab Larvace (Anomura, Brachyura) Off the Central Oregon Coast, 1969-1971 (Lough 1975).
-Poole (1966) provides a detailed description of larval stages of laboratory-reared M. magister.
-Distinguishing characteristics of M. magister, Glebocarcinus oregonensis, and Cancer productus can be found in DeBrosse et al. (1989, 1990).
+Larval crab species common to Puget Sound can be identified using An Identification Guide to the Larval Marine Invertebrates of the Pacific Northwest (Shanks 2001) and Dynamics of Crab Larvae (Anomura, Brachyura) Off the Central Oregon Coast, 1969-1971 (Lough 1975).
+Poole (1966) provides a detailed description of larval stages of laboratoryreared M. magister.
+Distinguishing of characteristics M. magister, Glebocarcinus oregonensis, and Cancer productus can be found in DeBrosse et al. (1989, 1990).

 Measurements of carapace width, carapace height, and total height are measured using a metric dial caliper (precision, 0.1mm) each week on a subset of 30 Dungeness crab megalopae and 30 juvenile instars per site.
-Measurements of carapace width and height are used to differentiate between early and late cohorts (Dinnel et al. 1993).
+Carapace width and height metrics can offer important insights into the potential cohort-of-origin and the physical rearing conditions experienced by individuals (Dinnel et al. 1993).